Tarryn Bright

 Tarryn Bright (born 26 April 1983) is a South African field hockey player who competed in the 2008 and 2012 Summer Olympics.
 She was named South Africa Hockey Women's player of the year 2007 and 2011 and best Interprovincial Player during a South African hockey carnival in 2014.

-Whilst injured in the 2017/18 season she was sidelined from the prestigious Suburban Lions Hockey Club (previously Riverside Lions).
-Bright's presence in the striker line in the club's 2nd side ensured her a top 3 spot coming into round 14.
-Bright also has a vital contribution in helping to coach the highly successful Lions men’s masters side with a strong showing in finals for the last six years resulting in four grand final appearances and two premierships.
+During the 2017/18 season, Bright was sidelined from the Suburban Lions Hockey Club (formerly Riverside Lions) due to injury.
+As a striker for the club's second team, she held a top three position as of round 14.
+Bright also coaches the Lions men’s masters team, which has made four grand final appearances and won two premierships over the last six years.